 “ Although not as well known as the first four on this list in the west, he is extremely popular in Asia and for good reason.
 His fighting skill and choreography is nothing short but extraordinary.
 He has been in the business for a longtime starring in such gems as Wing Chun, Iron Monkey, & Hero, it wasnt until he starred in the Martial arts Biopic of the Grandmaster Yip Man simply entitled "Ip man" did he gain mainstream and world wide acceptance.
 And Since its release he has continued starring and choreographing some of the BEST martial arts action films today. ” - Eric-Scissorhands

-Born as Yang Zi Qiong in the mining town of Ipoh, in West Malaysia, in the lunar year of the Tiger, Michelle is the daughter of Janet Yeoh and Yeoh Kian Geik.
-She spoke English and Malay before Chinese.
-A ballet dancer since age 4, she moved to London, England to study at the Royal Academy as a teenager...
+Born as Yang Zi Qiong in the mining town of Ipoh, in West Malaysia, in the lunar year of the Tiger, Michelle is the daughter of Janet Yeoh and Yeoh Kian Teik, a lawyer and politician.
+She is of Han Chinese (Hokkien) descent, and spoke English and Malay before Chinese.
+A ballet dancer since age 4, she moved to London...

 “ The undisputed Queen of Martial Arts Cinema.
 She has proven to hold her own alongside the like of Jet Li, (Twin Warriors) Donnie Yen, (Wing Chun) Sammo Hung (The Stuntwoman) & even the great Jackie Chan (Supercop).